bifravst/bifravst/docs/firmware/Protocol.rst

 Summary
 *******

-*Bifravst* aims to provide robust reference implementations for these four kinds of device data.
+The *Asset Tracker Cloud Example* aims to provide robust reference implementations for these four kinds of device data.
 While the concrete implementation will differ per cloud provider, the general building blocks (state, configuration, batched past state, firmware upgrades) will be the same.

 +-------------------------------------+-------------------------+------------------+-----------+-----------------+